Written by Cristina Flores, Regional Director

 While most people believe that mosquito control is nothing more than truck or backpack-based applications of pesticide, in reality, spraying to control adult mosquitoes is just one small aspect of a well-managed integrated mosquito management program.
-In fact, the foundation of every effective mosquito control program is Surveillance.
+In fact, the foundation of every effective mosquito control program is mosquito surveillance.

 1. Monitoring changes in mosquito populations